 The written exam is intended to test students’ knowledge at the undergraduate level.
 Problems are solicited from the entire faculty and range in difficulty from lower division undergraduate to first year graduate level.
 The purpose of the core classes is to prepare students for research, not primarily as preparation for the candidacy exam.
 Consequently, students are advised to prepare for the candidacy exam by studying standard upper division undergraduate texts, especially in solving problems from those texts.
 Those for all the subjects except statistical physics tend to cover the same material, so that any text will do.
 Undergraduate texts for thermal physics vary widely on the relative emphasis given to classical thermodynamics and statistical physics.
 The UCF candidacy exam has tended to emphasize the latter subject, although not exclusively.
 Old exams are available in the department office and may be studied.
 However, effort is made to insure that specific problems from old exams never reappear in later exams.

 The oral part of the exam is combined with the dissertation proposal (see candidacy information in the graduate catalog), which must be defended within one year after passing the written exam (qualifier).
 The doctoral dissertation committee consists of 4 professors (see candidacy information in the graduate catalog).
 During and after the presentation, the committee may ask any questions on any subjects.
 Afterward, they decide amongst themselves whether to award a passing grade and what points to assign.

-Students are required to take the written exam (qualifier) at the end of their second semester after completing the core courses.
-Students are required to take the oral part of the exam (combined with the dissertation proposal) by the end of their fifth semester after passing the written exam.
+Students are required to take the written exam (qualifier) after the completion of the core courses, generally, at the end of their second semester.
+Students are required to take the oral part of the exam (combined with the dissertation proposal) within one year after passing the written exam, generally, by the end of their fifth semester .
 Students have two opportunities to pass both the written and oral exams.